Rev. Patrick Wattigny, accused of child molestation, arrested in Georgia

-SLIDELL, La. — Authorities in Georgia have arrested Slidell-area Roman Catholic priest Patrick Wattigny on allegations of child molestation that are currently under investigation by the St. Tammany Parish Sheriff's Office, deputies announced Friday.
+SLIDELL, La. — Police in Georgia have arrested Roman Catholic priest Patrick Wattigny on a St. Tammany Parish warrant accusing him of sexually abusing a minor from 2013 to 2015 while he was leading a Slidell church, authorities said Friday.

-Arrested in his Westpoint, Ga., home and booked into Troup County Jail, Wattingly will be extradited to St. Tammany Parish early next week.

-Wattigny’s arrest comes a little more than three weeks after he allegedly admitted to the Archdiocese of New Orleans that he sexually abused a minor in 2013.
-He faces four counts of molestation of a juvenile, all stemming from the same alleged victim, the St. Tammany officials said.
+Wattigny’s arrest comes a little more than three weeks after he allegedly admitted to the Archdiocese of New Orleans that he had started sexually abusing an underage boy in 2013.
+He faces four counts of molestation of a juvenile, all stemming from the same alleged victim, the St. Tammany Parish Sheriff's Office said.

-According to the Sheriff’s Office, Wattigny started grooming the alleged victim when he was 15.
-It allegedly began with verbal conversation that led to telephone calls, text messages and then private visits.
-Wattigny is accused of molesting the alleged victim on at least four of those visits, including some times in the church rectory.
+According to the Sheriff’s Office, Wattigny started grooming the alleged victim when the boy was 15.
+It began with a conversation that led to telephone calls, text messages and then private visits, investigators said.
+Wattigny, now 53, is accused of molesting the teen at least four times between Christmas Eve 2013 and New Year's Eve 2015, including some occasions in a church rectory.

-Wattigny was then in his first year as the pastor of St. Luke the Evangelist near Slidell.
+At the time, Wattigny was the pastor of St. Luke the Evangelist near Slidell.

-Archbishop Gregory Aymond removed Wattigny from public ministry shortly after Wattigny allegedly admitted the abuse on Oct.
-1. Church officials notified St. Tammany law enforcement, setting the stage for his arrest.
+Archbishop Gregory Aymond removed Wattigny from public ministry shortly after the priest allegedly admitted the abuse on Oct.
+1. Church officials notified St. Tammany law enforcement, setting the stage for his eventual arrest.

-Police in West Point, Georgia, arrested Wattigny on Thursday night, records show.
-The St. Tammany Parish Sheriff's Office confirmed Wattigny was arrested at a home he owns in West Point.
-Troup County assessor's office records show Wattigny bought a foreclosed house there in 2012.
+Police in West Point, Georgia, arrested Wattigny about 7 p.m.
+Thursday at a home he owns there, records show.
+Assessor's records in Troup County, Georgia, show Wattigny bought the home, which was being foreclosed upon, in 2012.

 Wattigny is being held in the Troup County Jail near Lagrange, Georgia.